foundriesio/docs/source/tutorials/compose-app/compose-app-mosquitto-broker.rst

 Mosquitto Broker
 ^^^^^^^^^^^^^^^^

-Starting with the simplest Docker Compose App from the list of examples, the mosquitto container is a message broker that implements the MQTT protocol.
-It allows any device connected to the same network to publish or subscribe to topics, allowing us to establish communication between different devices.
+We will start with the mosquitto container, which acts as a *message broker* that implements the MQTT protocol.
+It allows any device connected to the same network to publish or subscribe to topics.
+This allows for establishing communication between different devices.

-In this example, it is used slightly differently, instead of different devices communicating, two different containers use MQTT to establish a communication between them.
+In this example, it is used slightly differently.
+Instead of different devices communicating, two different containers will use MQTT to establish communication between them.

-Open a new terminal on your host machine and find the container folder used in the previous tutorial.
+Open a new terminal on your host machine and find the container folder used previously.

 .. prompt:: bash host:~$, auto

     host:~$ cd containers/

-In the containers folder, use git to download the ``mosquitto`` application from the reference extra-container repository:
+While in the containers folder, use git to download ``mosquitto`` from the ``extra-containers`` repo:

 .. prompt:: bash host:~$, auto